Pulled Pork Carnitas Quesadillas

-Cheese: 1 cup shredded (such as Monterey Jack or cheddar)
+- Cheese: 1 cup shredded, whether it’s Monterey Jack or cheddar, your call!

 Prepare the Carnitas